amharrison/jactr-tutorials/org.jactr.tutorial.unit1/README.md

 START-PAIR
-IF the goal is to add a pair of numbers and the ones digits of the pair are available but the ones digit of the answer is nil
+IF the goal is to add a pair of numbers and the ones digits of the pair are available but the ones digit of the answer is null
 THEN note in the one-ans slot that you are busy computing
       the answer for the ones digit
    and request a retrieval of the sum of the ones digits.